-Indiana University is home to some very well-known and heavily used collections—the main ones being the Herman B Wells Library and the other campus libraries, the Lilly Library, the Eskenazi Museum of Art, and the Kinsey Collection.
+Indiana University is home to some very well-known and heavily used collections—the main ones being the Herman B Wells Library and the other campus libraries, the Lilly Library of Rare Books, the Eskenazi Museum of Art, and the Kinsey Collection.
 To this, more recently has been added the digitized collections of hundreds of thousands of rare and scholarly valuable video and audio items, to which will soon be added the digitized collections of IU’s superb film collections totaling in the tens of thousands of films.
-This will both preserve and will make available this material to scholars world-wide.
-All this has been made possible by IU’s bold and visionary Media Digitization and Preservation Initiative, which I first announced in my 2013 State of the University address.
+This will both preserve this material and make it available this material to scholars worldwide.
+All this has been made possible by IU’s bold and visionary Media Digitization and Preservation Initiative, which I first announced in my 6th State of the University Address in October 2013.

-But IU has many more collections of material objects.
+But IU has many more collections of material objects—a fact that is not widely known.
 IU possesses upwards of 50 material objects collections across all campuses, though most are on the Bloomington campus.
 They serve research, scholarly, teaching, public outreach, and historic preservation missions for the university and the broader community.
 These collections range in size, content, and use.
-Some have not been adequately inventoried, but it is estimated that together they contain around 30 million individual material objects if we include books.
+Some have not been adequately inventoried, but it is estimated that together they contain around 30 million individual material objects, if we include books.

 So, I am announcing today that I am charging the Office of the Vice President for Research with developing a plan, in consultation with campus academic leadership, to ensure that all the university’s collections are properly housed, maintained, utilized, and curated, as well as ensuring that these very important and valuable assets become better known, more fully utilized in IU’s research and teaching missions, and more fully appreciated by the IU community and the general public.
 Our goal will be to make major progress in achieving this by the Bicentennial.

-Our overall vision for IU’s collections, then, is that they have a clear and coherent focus; that their mission be consistent with at least one aspect of the university’s mission; that they be professionally managed, curated, and catalogued; that they be publicly and broadly accessible (when applicable); that they are appropriately maintained and preserved; and that they be guided by robust accession and deaccession policies.
+Our overall vision for IU’s collections, then, is that they have a clear and coherent focus; that their mission be consistent with at least one aspect of the university’s mission; that they be professionally managed, curated, and catalogued; that they, in general, be publicly and broadly accessible; that they are appropriately maintained and preserved; and that they be guided by robust accession and deaccession policies.

-Oversight for this process will be the responsibility of a new senior position in the Office of the Vice President for Research who will report to the Vice President and work closely with campus academic leadership, the Vice President for Information Technology and CIO and the Dean of University Libraries.
+Oversight for this process will be the responsibility of a new senior position in the Office of the Vice President for Research, who will report to the vice president and work closely with campus academic leadership, the vice president for information technology and CIO, and the dean of university libraries.
 The search for this person will commence immediately.
-The person in this position would also convene and chair a Research and Teaching Collections Council, with membership to be announced soon.
+The person in this position will also convene and chair a Research and Teaching Collections Council, with membership to be announced soon.

-And on the Bloomington campus, the Provost, the Vice President for Research and I will initiate a review of the status and future of the natural history and sciences collections, and of the anthropology and human sciences collections, to consider their missions and how best they might be better aligned together.
+And on the Bloomington campus, the provost, the vice president for research and I will initiate a review of the status and future of the natural history and sciences collections, and of the anthropology and human sciences collections, to consider their missions and how they might be better aligned together.
 More details will be announced soon.

 Conclusion: Remembering the Past, Building a Brighter Future